dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/documents/how-to-print-xps-files.md

 - Name the new job.
 - Specify whether or not the XPS document should be validated (by using the `fastCopy` parameter).

-When using the `AddJob(String, String, Boolean)` method, the value of `fastCopy` parameter is a key consideration:
+When using the `AddJob(String, String, Boolean)` method, the value of the `fastCopy` parameter is a key consideration:

-- If the `fastCopy` parameter of the `AddJob(String, String, Boolean)` method is set to `true`, then XPS validation is skipped and the print job will spool quickly without page-by-page progress feedback.
+- If you set the `fastCopy` parameter to `true`, then XPS validation is skipped and the print job will spool quickly without page-by-page progress feedback.
-- If the `fastCopy` parameter is false, then the thread that calls the `AddJob` method must have a [single-threaded apartment state](/dotnet/api/system.threading.apartmentstate), otherwise an exception will be thrown.
+- If you set the `fastCopy` parameter to `false`, then the thread that calls the `AddJob` method must have a [single-threaded apartment state](/dotnet/api/system.threading.apartmentstate), otherwise an exception will be thrown.
 For more about this, see the **Remarks** section for <xref:System.Printing.PrintQueue.AddJob%28System.String%2CSystem.String%2CSystem.Boolean%29>.

 ## Add new print jobs to the queue

 This example adds one or more XPS documents to the default queue.
 The code will:

-1. Use [Task.Run](/dotnet/api/system.threading.tasks.task.run) to avoid blocking the UI thread&mdash;since there's no async version of the `AddJob` methods.
+1. Use [Task.Run](/dotnet/api/system.threading.tasks.task.run) to avoid blocking the UI thread&mdash;since there is no async version of `AddJob`.
-1. If the `fastCopy` parameter is false, run `AddJob(String, String, Boolean)` on a thread with [single-threaded apartment state](/dotnet/api/system.threading.apartmentstate).
+1. If the `fastCopy` parameter value is `false`, run <xref:System.Printing.PrintQueue.AddJob%28System.String%2CSystem.String%2CSystem.Boolean%29> on a thread with [single-threaded apartment state](/dotnet/api/system.threading.apartmentstate).
 1. Get a reference to the default <xref:System.Printing.PrintQueue> of the <xref:System.Printing.LocalPrintServer>.
-1. Call the `AddJob(String, String, Boolean)` method on the print queue reference, passing in a job name, an XPS document path, and the `fastCopy` parameter value.
+1. Call `AddJob(String, String, Boolean)` on the print queue reference, passing in a job name, an XPS document path, and the `fastCopy` parameter.

 If the queue is not paused and the printer is working, then a print job will automatically begin printing when it reaches the top of the print queue.